 People Analytics occupies the intersection of practice and science.
-It brings theory, data, and sophisticated methodologies to bear on HRM- and people-related issues, such as recruiting talent, performance management, high potential programs, team composition, and health management, among others.
-These topics are vital to firm performance, yet often suffer from decision biases and an incomplete understanding of cause-and-effect relations.
+It brings theory, data, and sophisticated methodologies to bear on HR- and people-related issues, such as recruiting talent, performance management, high potential programs, team composition, and health management, among others.
+These topics are vital to firm performance, yet often suffer from decision biases and an incomplete understanding of cause-and-effect relationships.
 HR professionals are increasingly aware of these problems, and of the potentials which rest in solving them.
 An increasing number of firms cooperate with scientists to generate opportunities for value creation through better managerial decision making.

 In our view, People Analytics is a perfect win-win situation.
 Firms can learn more about the economic impact of their people management.
 We provide insights, theoretical underpinning, and analytical expertise.
 We are interested in a broad variety of People Analytics questions, such as: